How to Contribute

 boolean | Plain text | true/false |

-float, float[] | Plain text | positive and negative numbers with a decimal point |
+float or float[] (float array) | Plain text | positive or negative numbers with a decimal point, accepts int and a valid input. |

-int, int[] | Plain text | integer |
+int or int[] (int array) | Plain text | integer |

-text, text[] | Plain text | text input (words) |
+text or text[] (text array) | Plain text | text input (words) |

 (any unknown type) | Plain text |